eeandy79/povalab/src/pages/blog/2021-08-23-mpeg-2-transport-stream-timestamp-part-2.md

 ## Summary

-In this article , we have gone though the idea in MPEG-2 Transport Stream to synchronize the clock between upstream and downstream via program clock reference (PCR).
-In the next article, we will talk about how presentation (PTS) and decoding timestamp (DTS) work base on the synchronized time base.
+In this article, we have talked about using PTS and DTS to control when to decode and present compressed video and audio frames on the decoder side.
+For PTS and DTS work properly, the decoder need to synchronized the local clock with the input TS via PCR.

 Thanks for reading.
 Please send me an email at povalab@gmail.com for any comment or questions.
-I am very happy to get feedkback from you.
+I am very happy to get feedback from you.